dimple-mehra/object-detection-by-yolov5/week4/week4.md

-# Week 4 — Object Tracking and Anomaly Detection
+# Week 4 — Object Tracking

 ## Overview
-Week 4 focused on extending object detection to video-based analysis through object tracking and anomaly detection.
+Week 4 focused on extending object detection to video-based analysis through object tracking and object detection.
 Using the trained YOLOv5 pedestrian detector from the previous week, a tracking-by-detection pipeline was implemented to follow individuals across video frames.
 This week emphasized understanding motion patterns.

 ## Topics Covered